…and lived to tell the story

 Yes you, drowned in an ocean of data.
 Running reports and preparing presentations for the next marketing meeting.
 Thinking of what the hell should be done in the next quarter to turn things around and engage your customers better.

 You know that the only way to get to your customer’s heart is by knowing who they are.
-But somehow, the most important action always ends up at the back of the list with priority zero.
+But somehow, this always ends up at the back of the list with priority zero.

-There’s just too much focus on reporting and too little on understanding and engaging the people behind the purchases.
+There’s just too much focus on reporting and too little on understanding and engaging the people behind the orders.

-So, once the new quarter begins and the marketing budgets are being released, you stick with the same old strategy and pretty much just pray it’s going to work this time as well.
+So, once the new quarter begins and the marketing budgets are being released, you stick with the same old strategy and pray it’s going to work this time as well.